-Individuals can sell non-exempt assets prior to filing bankruptcy provided the sale is an arms-length transaction.
-In summary this means you can sell an asset for what it’s worth.
+TIP #6.
+SELLING NON-EXEMPT ASSETS – Individuals can sell non-exempt assets prior to filing bankruptcy provided the sale is an arms-length transaction.
+In summary, this means you can sell an asset for what it’s worth.
 A big no-no is to sell an asset for less than fair market value strictly to get it out of your name and protect it from the bankruptcy trustee.
 The transaction is likely to be more carefully scrutinized if the sale is to a relative.
 If you intend to sell an asset prior to filing bankruptcy, you should discuss the transaction with your bankruptcy attorney.

-Collecting tax refunds in bankruptcy is an important issue for most bankruptcy trustees.
+TIP #7.
+SPEND TAX REFUNDS PRIOR TO FILING – Collecting tax refunds in bankruptcy is an important issue for most bankruptcy trustees.
 If individuals filing Chapter 7 are expecting to receive a tax refund in the near future, the Bankruptcy Trustee would generally demand individuals to turn over the tax refund to the Trustee upon receipt depending on the amount of the tax refund and the date the taxes were filed.
 Standard advice from many bankruptcy attorneys to individuals filing around tax time would be to wait until they have received and spent a tax refund prior to initiating a Chapter 7 case.
 Remember not to pay or give your tax refund to friends or family members.
 Individuals often need advice as to how to spend a large tax refund prior to filing bankruptcy.
-In Chapter 13, individuals are almost always required to turn-over their tax refunds to the bankruptcy trustee in the first three years of their bankruptcy case.
+In Chapter 13, individuals are almost always required to turn over their tax refunds to the bankruptcy trustee in the first three years of their bankruptcy case.
 Sorry, another complex issue you really need to discuss with a bankruptcy attorney.
 At Utah Bankruptcy Professionals we strategize with clients regarding their options with tax refunds and other tax issues.

 BANKRUPTCY HAS BECOME INCREASINGLY COMPLEX AND SHOULD NOT BE ATTEMPTED WITHOUT THE ASSISTANCE OF AN EXPERIENCED BANKRUPTCY ATTORNEY.
 THE INFORMATION CONTAINED IN THIS HANDBOOK IS INTENDED TO INFORM YOU OF POTENTIAL ISSUES APPLICABLE TO YOUR FINANCIAL SITUATION WHICH SHOULD BE DISCUSSED FURTHER WITH AN ATTORNEY.
 THE INFORMATION IN THIS HANDBOOK IS NOT INTENDED TO CONSTITUTE LEGAL ADVICE DOES NOT ESTABLISH OR CONSTITUTE AN ATTORNEY-CLIENT RELATIONSHIP WITH UTAH BANKRUPTCY PROFESSIONALS OR ANY OF ITS ATTORNEYS OR ASSOCIATES.

-For more information on Dos & Don’ts Before Bankruptcy, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 988-5508 today.
+For more information on Helpful Tips For Bankruptcy In Utah, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (801) 432-8682 today.